 Interactive installation using Eye tracking.
 The player observes the city, and whatever object they focus on they will follow through their daily routine.

 By looking at cars the player can move to other parts of the city, and by looking away from the cars they will “get off” the ride.

-Title: The floor is cats Release year: Still in development Platform: android Input: touch Players: 1 Team: Jonathan “Joon” van Hove + Lars Bindslev Price: 0
+Title: The floor is cats Release year: Never released Platform: android Input: touch Players: 1 Team: Jonathan “Joon” van Hove + Lars Bindslev Price: 0

 Collect clocks and avoid stepping on cats to avoid waking them up.
 Admittedly we did not spend much time on the theme of the game, but rather wanted to explore alternative movement controls.